JuanThoriq/CashierJo/README.md

 # CashierJo - Self Learning Project
 ## 🤖 Introduction
-CashierJo is a responsive web project aimed at simulating a cashier system for a retail environment.
+CashierJo is a responsive landing page web project aimed at simulating a cashier system for a retail environment.
 This project was part of an online course, and it was further enhanced to incorporate responsive design, making it adaptable across multiple devices such as mobile, tablet, and desktop.
 The focus of this project was to build a dynamic and flexible interface while learning Bootstrap for responsive design.

 ## ⚙️ Tech Stack
 - HTML